fenrus75/csum_partial/README.md

 In certain types of cryptographic code, pairs of such long "add with carry" chains are common, and having only one carry flag ended up being a huge performance limiter.
-Because of this, Intel added 2 instructions (together called ADX) to the TBD generations of CPUs in [YEAR TBD].
+Because of this, Intel added 2 instructions (together called ADX) to the Broadwell generations of CPUs in 2014.
 One instruction (ADCX) will use and set ONLY the carry flag, while the other instruction wiil use and set ONLY the overflow flag.
 Because these two instructions use and set a disjoint set of CPU flags, they can be interleaved in a code stream without having